 Following links I find in the articles is also something I do often.
 If some link catches my attention I open it in a new browser tab.

 When I feel I have enough potential sources of information I stop.
 At the end of this session I usually have 20-30 browser tabs open, 10-15 bookmarks and 5-10 Youtube videos added to my "Watch Later" list.

 2. Overwhelm yourself

-If I had to describe the level my concentration between 1 being glancing over text and 10 being fully emerged in some text, I would say it's around 3.
+If I had to describe the level of my concentration between 1 being glancing over text and 10 being fully emerged, I would say it's around 3.
 I am fully concentrated, but not on the whole text.
 My goal at this stage is to only understand the concepts and not the details.
 I want to get a rough idea of what this is all about.

 When it comes to videos I usually play them at 1.5X speed and often forward to the parts I find interesting.

 I branch out to other related things I find on the way that I don't yet understand.

 I do this to the point where I am feeling completely lost and nothing makes sense any more.